Cornwall Railway: Opening at last

 There was a difficulty about the construction of the Bodmin station (now Bodmin Parkway); it was planned to be at a place called Glynn, but the landowner "had originally pressed for the railway to be concealed in a tunnel, a luxury that the company would not be able to afford."
-There was accordingly a temporary station at Respryn, a little to the west; until the proper station could be completed, "the Bodmin traffic will be accommodated at a temporary wooden shed erected near [Respryn]".
-The proper station was "completed shortly after the opening [of the railway"].
+There was accordingly a temporary station at Respryn Bridge, a little to the west; until the proper station could be completed.
+This opened shortly after the opening of the railway.

 After a slow start commercially, by August 1861 the directors of the company recorded their pleasure that large volumes of fish, potatoes and broccoli had been carried from West Cornwall.
-This had been transported to Truro by the West Cornwall Railway which had a line from Penzance to Truro; the West Cornwall company was a standard gauge line, and all goods had to be transshipped into different wagons at Truro due to the break of gauge there.
+This had been transported to Truro by the West Cornwall Railway which had a line from Penzance to Truro running since 1859; the West Cornwall company was a standard gauge line, and all goods had to be transshipped into different wagons at Truro due to the break of gauge there.